Top C# Interview Questions

 C#Managed CodeUnmanaged Code.NET

-- Unmanaged Code: Runs outside CLR, no automatic memory management (e.g., C++).
+- Managed Code: Runs under CLR, with memory management (e.g., C#). - Unmanaged Code: Runs outside CLR, no automatic memory management (e.g., C++).

 C#StringStringBuilderPerformance

-- string: Immutable, each modification creates a new object.
+- string: Immutable, each modification creates a new object. - StringBuilder: Mutable, efficient for frequent modifications.
+Example:

 StringBuilder sb = new StringBuilder();